 The benefit of control should be determined by adjusting the normalized cash flows for the owner’s control items (excessive salaries, rents, benefits, etc.) If the valuation is based on controlling cash flows, applying a control premium to the stock or discount rate is a clear error.

 Hiring an expert who has been certified by the AICPA, ASA, or NACVA should minimize the chance you’ll see these kind of errors, but will not eliminate it.
 Experts need to continually educate themselves on the best practices used, read competitors reports, and have merger and acquisition consulting experience.
 Nothing can replace the experience gained from participating in direct negotiations with buyers and sellers.
-Frequently these negotiations will include discussions over the value implications many individual adjustments.
+Frequently these negotiations will include discussions over the value implications of many individual adjustments.

 Brian Murray CPA/ABV, CVA specializes in business valuation, merger and acquisition consulting, and has served as an expert witness in court.